WREW: Smooth jazz (1995–1999)

-Rhythmic oldies (1999-2006)
+Rhythmic oldies (1999–2006)

 On April 30, 1999, the station switched to a Rhythmic oldies format as "Mojo 94.9 FM" with the call sign WMOJ.
-That format remained on 94.9 FM until September 2, 2006, when Radio One acquired the intellectual property and call letters of the station from Cumulus Media, and moved it to 100.3 FM.
+That format remained on 94.9 FM until September 22, 2006, when Radio One acquired the intellectual property and call letters of the station from Cumulus Media, and moved it to 100.3 FM.

 Cumulus then temporarily switched the 94.9 frequency to a simulcast of country-formatted WYGY as WPRV.
 (At the same time, Cumulus traded the station to Entercom in exchange for WGRR.)
-The simulcast lasted until November 7, when the station began stunting with an electronic countdown to Noon on November 9.
+The simulcast lasted until November 7, when the station began stunting with an electronic countdown to noon on November 9.

-Alternative (2006-2008)
+Alternative (2006–2008)

 On November 9, 2006, at 12 p.m., 94.9 FM flipped to alternative rock, branded as "The Sound".
 The first song on "The Sound" was "Welcome to Paradise" by Green Day.
 Although the station used the WYGY call letters for the first month of the new format, the call letters were moved to 97.3 FM, with the WSWD call letters debuting on November 29.
 (The country format would move to 97.3 FM at the same time as the flip.)

-Upon its launch, the station began a programming stunt that consisted of 9,490 songs in a row without commercials or DJ interruption, though they replayed many songs multiple times in a day.
-This stunt took 22 days to complete, and it finished on December 1, 2006 at 5 p.m.
-EST. At this time, the station announced that it would begin airing commercials.
-The first song played after the 9,490 song promotion was "Wonderwall" by Oasis, launching a set of personal "Perfect 10" playlists sent in by individuals.
-After the "Perfect 10" promotion ended, WSWD returned to its alternative format.

 On January 18, 2007, Entercom announced plans to swap its entire Cincinnati radio cluster, including WSWD, together with three of its radio stations in Seattle, Washington, to Bonneville International in exchange for all three of Bonneville's FM stations in San Francisco, California and $1 million cash.
 In May 2007, Bonneville officially took over control of the Cincinnati stations through a time brokerage agreement.
 On March 14, 2008, Bonneville officially closed on the stations.

-Country (2008-2009)
+Country (2008–2009)

 On November 7, 2008, at 11:00 a.m., the formats and call signs of WSWD and WYGY switched frequencies, with the country music format returning to the 94.9 FM frequency, and the alternative format moving to 97.3 FM.
 All weekday disc jockeys were also let go with the move.

 The last song to play on "94.9 The Sound" was "The Only Difference Between Martyrdom and Suicide is Press Coverage" by Panic! at the Disco, which was also the same song that ended WAQZ at 97.3 FM nearly two years prior.